Safeguarding

 Designated Safeguarding Lead - Lara Hudson (Deputy Headteacher)

-Deputy Safeguarding Leads - Katie Turner (SENDCo), Sue Gray (Pastoral Lead), Gayle Fletcher (Headteacher), Nicky Farrow (EYFS Lead), Sarah Walter (Kids' Club Manager), Justin Bloys (KS1 Lead).
+Deputy Safeguarding Leads - Katie Turner (SENDCo), Sue Gray (Pastoral Lead), Gayle Fletcher (Headteacher), Nicky Farrow (EYFS Lead), Sarah Walter (Kids' Club Manager), Justin Bloys (KS1 Lead), Vicki Walls (KS2 Lead)

-All staff are responsible for safeguarding and protection of children and one another.
-Other key staff responsible for the safeguarding and protection of children and adults in school are listed and this list is available to view in school, including those responsible for first aid and medical conditions.
+All staff are responsible for safeguarding and the protection of children and one another.
+Other key staff responsible for the safeguarding and protection of children and adults in school are listed on documents available to view in school, including those responsible for first aid and medical conditions.